 When we fall in love it’s all fireworks and roses.
 You believe that you have the love of your life and that you will live happily ever after.
 And I am not saying that you can’t live happily ever after but I am saying that it can be difficult.

 Many relationships fall apart because of the 1000 little cuts, those everyday instances that cause the other person pain.
-They seem like small things but, taken together, they can be very damaging.
+They seem like small things but, taken together, they can be very damaging to healthy relationships.

-Many causes of the damage are obvious: treating each other with contempt, leaving your underwear on the bathroom floor, not taking out the garbage when prompted to, abstaining from sex, etc.
+Many causes of the damage to healthy relationships are obvious: treating each other with contempt, leaving your underwear on the bathroom floor, not taking out the garbage when prompted to, abstaining from sex, etc.

 But there are other small things that people do often, things that might not be so obvious but are very important.